ralphjsmit/filament/packages/schemas/docs/02-forms/16-key-value.md

     ->keyPlaceholder('Property name')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `keyPlaceholder()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Preventing the user from editing keys

 You may prevent the user from editing keys using the `editableKeys(false)` method: